leouieda/landsat-wallpapers/README.md

 redistributed here in accordance with the
 [Landsat Data Distribution Policy][policy].

-Browse and download the wallpapers below.
-Use the links to download 4k (high resolution; 3840x2160) or 720p (low resolution; 1280x720) versions.
-There are also links to browse the Python code (in Jupyter notebooks) that generated each wallpaper.

 > 💡 **Do you have an idea for a wallpaper or want to add one yourself?**
 > See the instructions in [`CONTRIBUTING.md`][contrib].